Code-Fellows-School-Work/hello-world/code-102-notes/class7.md

 ## Answer

-- What is control flow?
+- What is control flow? - order the computer executes commands
-- What is a JavaScript function?
+- What is a JavaScript function? - block of code designed to perform a particular task
-- What does it mean to invoke - or call - a function?
+- What does it mean to invoke - or call - a function? - execute a command
-- What are the parenthesis () for when you define a function?
+- What are the parenthesis () for when you define a function?  - used to define parameters